aws-samples/amazon-ec2-gitlab-runner/README.md

 # Deploy and Manage Gitlab Runners on AWS EC2

+This solution automates Gitlab Runner deployment and administrative tasks on AWS EC2 through Infrastructure-as-Code (IaC).

 ## Overview of the solution
 The following diagram displays the solution architecture.
 It also shows the workflow of deploying the Gitlab Runner and registering it to Gitlab projects.
 <img src="Images/gitlab-runner-architecture.png" width="700">